htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 :tool:`condor_dagman` will propagate it's :subcom:`accounting_group[and DAGMan]`
 and :subcom:`accounting_group_user[and DAGMan]` values down to all nodes within the DAG (including Sub-DAGs).
-Any explicitly set accounting group information within DAGMan node job submit descriptions will take precedence over the propagated accounting information.
+Any explicitly set accounting group information within DAGMan node submit descriptions will take precedence over the propagated accounting information.
 This allows for easy setting of accounting information for all DAG nodes while giving a way for specific nodes to run with different accounting information.